Pedro G. Ferreira

 Pedro Gil Ferreira (born 18 March 1968) is a Portuguese astrophysicist and author.
 As of 2016 he is Professor of Astrophysics at the University of Oxford, and a fellow of Wolfson College.

 Education and early life

-Ferreira was born in Lisbon, Portugal, and attended the Technical University of Lisbon, where he studied engineering from 1986–1991.
+Ferreira was born in Lisbon, Portugal, and attended the Technical University of Lisbon, where he studied engineering from 1986 to 1991.
 While there, he taught himself general relativity.
 He studied for a PhD in theoretical physics at Imperial College London, supervised by Andy Albrecht.

 Research and career

 He occupied postdoctoral positions at Berkeley and CERN, before returning to the UK to join the faculty in the astrophysics department at the University of Oxford as a research fellow and lecturer.
 He became Professor of Astrophysics there in 2008.
 He has been director of the Programme on Computational Cosmology at the Oxford Martin School since 2010, and also runs an astrophysics 'artist in residency' programme.
 Ferreira regularly lectures at the African Institute for Mathematical Sciences, and has frequently appeared on TV and radio as a science commentator.

 Ferreira's main interests are in general relativity and theoretical cosmology.
 He has authored more than 100 publications in peer-reviewed scientific journals.
 With Michael Joyce, in 1997 he was one of the first to propose quintessence scalar field models as a possible explanation of dark energy.
 Ferreira was also a member of the MAXIMA and BOOMERanG balloon-borne CMB experiments, which measured the acoustic peaks of the CMB.
 He is currently involved in several proposals to test general relativity using the Euclid spacecraft and Square Kilometre Array radio telescope.